Home

 The interplay of his skillful, rhythmic guitar playing and strong, expressive voice provides a colorful palette which he uses to paint compelling musical pictures that encourage individual empowerment and compassionate relationships, while helping us to feel more hopeful about ourselves and our place on the planet.
-His performances are spirited, lighthearted, relevant and often humorous.
+James’ performances are spirited, lighthearted, relevant and often humorous.

 “Superb.
 An excellent international repertoire of songs and a wonderful stage presence.
 The audience, ranging from school children to emeriti professors, was enthralled.
-(He) truly convey(s) the richness of diverse cultures and of humanity around the world.” — Martha Hamilton-Phillips, College of William & Mary, Williamsburg VA
+(He) truly convey(s) the richness of diverse cultures and of humanity around the world.”

 Career Highlights and Distinguishing Features

-Accompanying himself on 6 and 12-string guitars, sings original and collected songs in more than two dozen languages
+Accompanying himself on 6 and 12-string guitars, he sings original and collected songs in more than two dozen languages

 Has composed Words & Music to more than 230 songs

-Has made 18 recordings (since 1976) & published 4 books (1970-75).
+Has made 18 recordings (since 1976) & published 4 books of his songs (1970-75).

 Communing with Pete Seeger

-Has shared the stage with the likes of Pete Seeger (right), Fred Hellerman, Ronnie Gilbert, John Sebastian, Leo Kottke, Richard Thompson, Odetta, Ramblin’ Jack Elliott, Earl Scruggs, Don McLean, Bob Gibson, Christine Lavin, Tom Paxton, Magpie, Lui Collins, Josh White Jr., Allen Wayne Damron, Kinky Friedman, David Roth, Jana Stanfield, Steve Goodman, Terence Martin, Peter Rowan, Susan Werner, Sally Fingerett, Marjorie Mazia Guthrie, Steve Martin, Pham Duy & Thai Hien and The Dreamers, The Richard Carpenter Trio (Richard & Karen + Wes Jacobs, bass/tuba), Stone Soup, the Walkabout Clearwater Chorus, Stephen Longfellow Fiske, Jim Scott, Molly Scott and Ferne Bork…
+Has shared the stage with the likes of Pete Seeger (right), Fred Hellerman, Ronnie Gilbert, John Sebastian, Leo Kottke, Richard Thompson, Odetta, Ramblin’ Jack Elliott, Earl Scruggs, Don McLean, Bob Gibson, Christine Lavin, Tom Paxton, Magpie, Lui Collins, Josh White Jr., Allen Wayne Damron, Kinky Friedman, David Roth, Jana Stanfield, Steve Goodman, Terence Martin, Peter Rowan, Susan Werner, Sally Fingerett, Marjorie Mazia Guthrie, Steve Martin, Pham Duy & Thai Hien and The Dreamers, The Richard Carpenter Trio (Richard & Karen + Wes Jacobs), Tracy Grammer, Stone Soup, the Walkabout Clearwater Chorus, Stephen Longfellow Fiske, Jim Scott, Molly Scott and Ferne Bork…

 As well as visionaries Barbara Marx Hubbard, Jean Houston, Willis Harmon, Marilyn Ferguson, Matthew Fox, Robert Kennedy, Jr (below), Marianne Williamson, Patricia Sun, David Spangler, Alan Cohen, Swami Beyondananda, actors Tom Skerritt, William Schallert and others